cryos/blog/content/post/twenty-twenty-looking-back.md

 menu = ""

 +++
 It is hard to believe that it is 2020 already!
 It always seemed like such a far off time, one of my favorite movies of all time was 'Blade Runner' set in the far off future---November 2019!
-Many people posted about their last decade in the new year, but I have always tended to think more about decades on my birthdays which are not far off from the decades passage.
+Many people posted about their last decade in the new year, but I have always tended to think more about decades on my birthdays which are not far off from the decade's passage.
 Here we are as I reflect on half my life lived in the twentieth century, and half in the twenty first century.
 Over a decade, the entirety of the last decade, in upstate New York working for my current employer---a long time!
 If you are good at maths you may have figured out which birthday I am about to celebrate :-)

 <!--more-->